7 bedside manner techniques that show empathy in oncology

 Collaborative communication is a two-way approach to communication that facilitates shared decision-making.
 Instead of providing information from a standardized cancer treatment protocol, the oncologist strives to provide essential details and seeks feedback from the patient.
 Also, the oncologist discusses the diagnosis and therapeutic options, keeping the following in mind:

-This approach allows patients’ active participation in the management process and maximizes treatment adherence, which supports better health outcomes.
+This approach allows patients’ active participation in their management process.
+Medical professionals who practice good bedside manner positively impact future patient interactions and the overall patient relationship.
+Understanding how the patient feels maximizes treatment adherence, which supports better health outcomes.

 2. Anticipate and manage emotions